mdarocha/mdarocha.github.io/index.md

 I'm also a maintainer of [Terranix](https://terranix.org/) - a new, Nix-native way to define your Terraform infrastructure.

-You can email me at [marek@mdarocha.pl](mailto:marek@mdarocha.pl).
+You can email me at <a title="Email" href="#" data-email_b64="bWFyZWtAbWRhcm9jaGEucGwK"></a>.
 It's a catch-all address, so you can substitute the part before `@` for anything you like.
-It helps me organize my mail :).
+It helps me organize my mail :wink:.

 ## Some links